octopress/paginate/README.md

 ## Usage

-### To paginate posts

-Create a page to be used as the pagination template.
+To paginate posts, create a page to be used as the pagination template.

 ```
 ---